NxPKG/khulnasoft-docs/content/hyperdrive/learning/query-caching.md

 You can set a maximum `max_age` of 1 hour.
 ## Disable caching

-You can disable caching on a per-Hyperdrive basis using the [wrangler](/workers/wrangler/install-and-update/) CLI or the [Cloudflare dashboard](https://dash.cloudflare.com/?to=/:account/workers-and-pages/hyperdrive).
+You can disable caching on a per-Hyperdrive basis using the [wrangler](/workers/wrangler/install-and-update/) CLI or the [Khulnasoft dashboard](https://dash.Khulnasoft.com/?to=/:account/workers-and-pages/hyperdrive).

 For example: